What is the size of the grant?

 What types of disciplines are available?

-Residencies are available in the following disciplines: Dance, Music, Theatre, Opera/Music Theatre, Visual Arts, Design Arts, Crafts, Photography, Media Art, Creative Writing*, Interdisciplinary**, and Folk Arts.**
+Residencies are available in the following disciplines: Dance, Music, Theatre, Opera/Music Theatre, Visual Arts, Design Arts, Crafts, Photography, Media Art, Interdisciplinary*, Folk Arts*, and Literature.

 How many students can be served in a residency?

-Additional students can be served as a participating group - they may meet with the AIE Resident Artist on occasion, attending visiting artist's events and assemblies, and participate in field trips, culminating and other events related to the residency.
+Additional students can be served as a participating group.
+Students in the participating group may meet with the AIE Resident Teaching Artist on occasion, attend visiting teaching artist’s events and assemblies, participate in the documentation of the residency, and participate in field trips or culminating and other events related to the residency.